-Dr. Dhaher is the Director of the Searle Center for the Science of Walking.
-He is a senior research scientist at the Shirley Ryan Ability Laboratory (formally known now the Rehabilitation Institute of Chicago) and is a Professor at the Biomedical Engineering Department at the McCormick School of Engineering and the Department of Physical Medicine and Rehabilitation at the Feinberg School of Medicine at Northwestern University.
-Dr. Dhaher is also a member of the Northwestern University Interdepartmental Neurosciences (NUIN) Program.
+Dr. Dhaher is the R. Wofford Cain Distinguished Chair in Bone and Joint Disease Research, Vice Chair of Research, Department of Physical Medicine, Vice Chair of Research, Department of Orthopaedic Surgery, Professor of Physical Medicine and Rehabilitation, Orthopaedic Surgery, and Bioengineering, and the Director of the Mobility Foundation Center Fund at the UT Southwestern.
 The central theme of his research is to understand the basic neurophysiological properties of the lower limb after a neurological lesion.
 The primary goal of these investigations is to evaluate and improve rehabilitation interventions after neurological disabilities.
 His research program has investigated various pathologies such as stroke, spinal cord injury and visual vertigo.
 In addition to focusing on the basic science related to these pathologies, his research has also often expanded to include treatment interventions (robotic rehabilitations, etc...) for these diseases.
-Dr. Dhaher published more than 120 papers in peer reviewed journals and conference proceedings and gave more than 30 invited talks.
+He has published more than 120 papers in peer reviewed journals and conference proceedings and given more than 30 invited talks.

 Dr. Dhaher served on a number of grant review panels, including the MRS study section, National Institutes of Health (a standing member); MSM review panel, NIBIB-NIH special initiative (ad Hoc); Special Emphasis Panel, NIAMS-NIH (ad Hoc); the Defense Advanced Research Projects Agency, DARPA (ad Hoc); and the Thiel Foundation.
-Dr. Dhaher served as the Associate Editor for the IEEE Transactions on Biomedical Engineering and an Associate Editor/Editor (serving) for the Annual International Conference of the IEEE Engineering in Medicine and Biology Society and serves on the International Conference of Rehabilitation Robotics steering committee.
-Dr. Dhaher served on the program committees of many national and international scientific meetings.
+He served as the Associate Editor for the IEEE Transactions on Biomedical Engineering and an Associate Editor/Editor (serving) for the Annual International Conference of the IEEE Engineering in Medicine and Biology Society and serves on the International Conference of Rehabilitation Robotics steering committee.
+He has served on the program committees of many national and international scientific meetings.